BeePartOfIt/Bee/README.md

 # Bee
 Let´s improve the life of bees and the work of beekeeping by the aid of technology.

-Installing different sensors on a beehive, monitor what is going on and take appropriate actions if needed.
+The aim of this project is to be able to remotely monitor beehives.
+The monitorinng is done by installing different sensors in the beehive and forwarding the measurement results to a dashboard.
+The beekeeper then has a better understanding of what is going on in the behieve and can take appropriate actions if needed.

 The sensors are hooked up to an ESP8266-12.